Director, Technology Division; Interactive Media - Neuroscape

 During his studies he became interested in subjects such as Human Computer Interaction, Interactive Media Installations, Sound and Image Editing, Video games and everything related to the boundaries between Art, Technology and Science.

-In the summer of 2013 he joined the Gazzaley lab with a private grant as a multimedia developer, helping the lab gamify some of their experiments.
-Since December 2013 he is a full time member of the lab in charge of interaction design, scientific imaging and video game development using a variety of technologies and gadgets in fields such as motion capture, biofeedback, virtual reality and augmented reality.
+In the summer of 2013 he joined the then Gazzaley lab as an external tech specialist with a private grant for the summer, helping the lab gamify some of their experiments.
+He liked it so much that since December 2013 he is a full time member of the Neuroscape center, working across all sections and in charge of experiment interaction design, scientific imaging and video game development using a variety of technologies and gadgets in fields such as motion capture, biofeedback, virtual and augmented reality.